GChristensen/enso-portable/readme.md

 **Signing Python**

 1. Install Enso to `C:\Program Files\Enso`

-NOTE: installing Enso to `Program Fies` is experimental and is not tested thoroughly.

 2. Launch Visual Studio Developer Command Prompt *as Administrator*.
 3. Change the current directory to where you want to store the copy of the certificate file (appcert.cer).
 4. Execute the following command to create a self-issued digital certificate: